Distributed noise-shaping quantization: I. Beta duals of finite frames and near-optimal quantization of random measurements: Abstract

 \section{Abstract}

 This paper introduces a new algorithm for the so-called ``Analysis Problem'' in quantization of finite frame representations which provides a near-optimal solution in the case of random measurements.
 The main contributions include the development of a general quantization framework called {\em distributed noise-shaping}, and in particular, {\em beta duals} of frames, as well as the performance analysis of beta duals in both deterministic and probabilistic settings.
-It is shown that for Gaussian random frames, using beta duals result in near-optimally accurate reconstructions with respect to both the frame redundancy and the number of levels that the frame coefficients are quantized at.
-More specifically, if $L$ quantization levels per measurement are used to encode the unit ball in $\R^k$ via a Gaussian frame of $m$ vectors, then with overwhelming probability the beta-dual reconstruction error is shown to be bounded by $\sqrt{k}L^{-(1-\eta)m/k}$ where $\eta$ is arbitrarily small for sufficiently large problems.
+It is shown that for random frames, using beta duals results in near-optimally accurate reconstructions with respect to both the frame redundancy and the number of levels that the frame coefficients are quantized at.
+More specifically, for any frame $E$ of $m$ vectors in $\R^k$ except possibly from a subset of Gaussian measure exponentially small in $m$ and for any number $L \geq 2$ of quantization levels per measurement to be used to encode the unit ball in $\R^k$, there is an algorithmic quantization scheme and a dual frame together which guarantee a reconstruction error of at most $\sqrt{k}L^{-(1-\eta)m/k}$, where $\eta$ can be arbitrarily small for sufficiently large problems.
 Additional features of the proposed algorithm include low computational cost and parallel implementability.

 \paragraph{Keywords} Finite frames, quantization, random matrices, noise shaping, beta encoding. \paragraph{Mathematics Subject Classification} 41A29, 94A29, 94A20, 42C15, 15B52